kexa-io/Kexa/documentation/Presentation-QuickLaunch.md

 You can then launch a scan, Kexa will retrieve resource's information from the required sources (providers or others online services supported by addons), and apply the rules you defined.

-All issues will be reported following the notification configuration [LINK HERE] you've set.
+All issues will be reported following the [notification configuration](documentation/Documentation-Kexa.md#directory--notifications) you've set.

-The rules editing section in full documentation [LINK HERE] will present you the main areas where our tool add value, with and examples of YAML rules.
+The rules editing section in [full documentation](documentation/Documentation-Kexa.md) will present you the main areas where our tool add value, with and examples of YAML rules.
-If you want explanations and detailled informations about rules in Kexa, please refer to this section [LINK HERE] in the full documentation.
+If you want explanations and details about rules in Kexa, please refer to [this section](documentation/Documentation-Kexa.md#div-aligncenter-rules-editing-div) in the full documentation.

 <br/><br/>